 With so many plants growing in such close conditions you want to make sure they are friendly.
 Did you know plants have friends too?
-Sometimes friends are plants that don’t compete for resources, sometimes one will deter bugs that might eat another, some will enhance the flavor of another (think cucumbers planted with dill or tomatoes with basil!).
+Sometimes friends are plants that don’t compete for resources, sometimes one will deter bugs that might eat another, some will enhance the flavor of another (think cucumbers planted with dill or tomatoes with basil).
 There are so many combinations.
-I love this resource from Golden Harvest Organics and refer back to it often when planning my garden each year.
-Click here for their companion planting list
+Click here to learn more about companion planting, including my planting guide

 Every year you will want to rotate what you plant in each box for healthy plants.
 This keeps plant specific diseases from building up in the soil and keeps your soil balanced nutrient wise.
 Most gardeners work on a three to four year schedule.
 Keep a garden journal to help you remember what you planted where.
 Most common vegetables can be sorted into four “families”.

-Enrichers – enriches soil with nitrogen (legumes, beans, peas, peanuts)
+Enrichers (Legumes)- enriches soil with nitrogen (legumes, beans, peas, peanuts)

-Nitrogen Lovers – need lots of nitrogen (cabbage, broccoli, kale)
+Leaf Crops – anything grown for it’s leaves, need lots of nitrogen (cabbage, broccoli, kale)

 Squash Feeders – heavy feeders (squash, pumpkins, melons, cucumbers)